M4NU5/Personal_Website/content/blog/tech/fix-steam-issues-on-linux/index.md

 You might be thinking WTF does this mean.
 Let me highlight some interesting points

 - `/media/data` → Sets the mount location.
-    - `/media` will show up in your [folder tab](https://askubuntu.com/questions/22215/why-have-both-mnt-and-media) where `/mnt` wont
+    - `/media` will show up in your [folder tab](https://askubuntu.com/questions/22215/why-have-both-mnt-and-media) where `/mnt` wont.
-- `ntfs-3g` → NTFS driver with read & write support
+- `ntfs-3g` → NTFS driver with read & write support.
-- `uid=1000, gid=1000` → Assigns the user account with permissions
+- `uid=1000, gid=1000` → Assigns the user account with permissions.
-    - `id -u` and `id -g` can be used to double check
+    - `id -u` and `id -g` can be used to double check.
-- `umask=022` → Specifies 755: owner full, others read+execute
+- `umask=022` → Specifies 755: owner full, others read+execute.
-- `exec` → Allows execution of binary file
+- `exec` → Allows execution of binary file.
 - `permissions` → Without this, NTFS partitions would not honor file-level permissions.
 - `big_writes` → Enables larger write buffers to improve performance.